 The Gronwall lemma then implies that

 which leads to a good estimate on compact intervals.

-$\bullet$ Transition zone ($\xi \in (\xi^*, 0)$): in this zone, the situation is more complicated because the derivative of the pressure might become singular.
-We use a bootstrap argument together with a Gronwall type lemma to control the error $|\fv_\ep - \fvapp|$.
+$\bullet$ Transition zone ($\xi \in (\xi^*, 0)$): In this zone, the situation is more complicated because the derivative of the pressure might become singular.
+We use a bootstrap argument together with a Gronwall-type lemma to control the error $|\fv_\ep - \fvapp|$.